The new zoning plan came into effect 21 May 2024

 Globally, marine biodiversity is under threat from a range of factors including climate change, population growth, pollution and increasing use.
-The Great Sandy Marine Park is being impacted by these global trends.
+The Great Sandy Marine Park is being impacted by these global trends and the new zoning plan will help address threats to the long-term conservation of wildlife and their habitats and preserve and enhance the region’s lifestyle and economic strengths.

 The Great Sandy Marine Park:

-- boasts 23 broad habitat types, however several of these are under-represented in the highly protected zones of the existing zoning plan, placing the marine park’s biodiversity and critical species at risk
+- boasts 23 broad habitat types, however several of these are under-represented in the highly protected zones under the existing zoning plan, placing the marine park’s biodiversity and critical species at risk

 - has seen a significant decrease in its extent of seagrass habitat